direct to content

 Archaeology

-The wreck was excavated by the Netherlands Institute for Ship- and underwater Archaeology (ROB/NISA) between 1989 and 1997 when the NISA developed ways to do archaeological research in muddy waters.
+The wreck was excavated by the Netherlands Institute for Ship- and underwater Archaeology (NISA, the predecessor of the maritime archaeology department of the Cultural Heritage Agency of the Netherlands) between 1987 and 1997 when the NISA developed ways to do archaeological research in the muddy Dutch waters.
+It was the first large underwater excavation in the Netherlands.

 Finds from the wreck

-In the Scheurrak SO1 wreck several types of weaponary were found.
-Amongst them were four iron cannons (gotelingen) and five small carriages (with three wheels).
-The munition of the cannons varied from 6-8 cm 2, 3 and 4 pounders.
-Also seven haakbussen, and some muskets were found.
+Several types of weaponry were found in the Scheurrak SO1 wreck .
+Amongst them were four iron cannons (so-called gotelingen) and five small gun carriages (with three wheels).
+The ammunition of the cannons varied from 6-8 cm - they are 2, 3 and 4 pounders.
+Seven arquebuses and some muskets were also found.

 Special finds

 A special linstock has been found in the wreck.
 A linstock (also called a lintstock, adapted from the Dutch 'lontstok' or 'match stick') is a staff with a fork at one end to hold a lighted slow match.
-Linstocks were used for discharging cannons in the early days of artillery.
-This linstock is special because it is has a poem on its rim, and we have the name of the poet.
+Linstocks were used for firing cannons in the early days of artillery.
+This linstock is special because it is has a poem on its rim, with the name of the poet.

 Den moerghen moet sorghen dat den avent niet en doet